mathpopo/PSP/README.md

 --------------------------
 ## Train

-We trian our model in one 2080Ti card, and the command is:
+We train our model in one 2080Ti card, and the training command is:

     python tools/train.py {config file}
 and an example is: